siyelo/dna/_docs/email-conventions.md

 How do we get transparency without email overflow?

-Answer: a single mailing list (the “team list”), plus a few simple subject line conventions to sort out important stuff from chatter.
+Answer: a single mailing list (the "team list"), plus a few simple subject line conventions to sort out important stuff from chatter.

 By default, reading team mail is optional.
-The only “must-reads” are the ones with OBS or RAR in the subject.
+The only "must-reads" are the ones with OBS or RAR in the subject.

 > We’ve had this convention for many years and it works great, because